CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![Allow](../../media/18-06-25-s1-7.png)

-1. To verify your GitHub account login, sign in to Outlook in the Lab VM in a **Private** window (https://outlook.office365.com/mail/) using your GitHub credentials, locate the email containing the verification code, and select **Verify**.

-1. Click on **Authorize Visual-Studio-Code** to provide additional permissions to GitHub for VS Code.

 ## Task 3: Using GitHub Codespaces with Copilot

 In this task, you'll create a new codespace for your GitHub repository and use the GitHub Codespaces extension to commit and push changes directly from VS Code to your chosen GitHub repository.